HistoricBridges.org Menu:

 Original / Full Size Photos

 This gallery includes beautiful winter photos of this bridge and all other earlier documentation of the bridge as well.
 A focus on overview photos is present here.
-This photo gallery contains a combination of Original / Full Sized photos and Mobile/Smartphone Optimized (Reduced Size) photos.
-Alternatively, view this photo gallery using a popup slideshow viewer by clicking the link below.
+This photo gallery contains a combination of Original Size photos and Mobile Optimized photos in a touch-friendly popup viewer.

 Original / Full Size Photos

 A brief assessment of the bridge and site conditions in early 2011 with deep snow on the ground.
-For the best visual immersion and full detail, or for use as a desktop background, this gallery presents the photos for this bridge in the original digital camera resolution.
+This gallery offers photos in the highest available resolution and file size in a touch-friendly popup viewer.

 Original / Full Size Photos